PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/Shavalant.md

 **Sheriff Cromley**
 - Grizzled old human, town sheriff
 - Worried about animal attacks, will ask PCs to investigate
+- May ask for help with *Gang Members*
 - Can offer meager payment plus horses/supplies

 **Tomas the Hunter**